fairydust-space/launchpad/content/_index.en.md

 Happy travels,
 your cabin crew &#x1F680;

-{{% notice tip %}}
-2021-01-19 - Email notifications to `@t-mobile.de` addresses should be working reliably again.

-2021-01-16 16:00 -  We're seeing Email bounces to `t-mobile.de`.
-We're in contact with them to remedy the delivery issues.
-{{% /notice %}}

 {{% notice no_maintenance %}}
 Currently we have **no** maintenance on our schedule.
 {{% /notice %}}